traylinx/a2a-ruby-samples/samples/weather-agent/README.md

-# Weather Agent
+# 🌤️ Weather Agent

-A practical A2A agent that provides weather information by integrating with external weather APIs.
-This example demonstrates real-world service integration, error handling, and caching.
+A comprehensive weather information agent that integrates with the OpenWeatherMap API.
+This sample demonstrates external API integration, error handling, caching, and natural language processing with the A2A Ruby SDK.

 ## What This Example Demonstrates